DPCN-US/www/content/system/FR-DPCN.md

 Each radio on the system must have a unique ID.

-Global IDs assigned by [RadioID.net](https://radioid.net/) will not work because Connect Plus radio IDs must be no greater than 65535.
+Global IDs assigned by [RadioID.net](https://radioid.net/) will not work because Capacity Plus radio IDs must be no greater than 65535.
 This means you may not be able to talk on [BrandMeister](https://brandmeister.network/) or other routed systems with your DPCN radio.

 When communicating on non-DPCN DMR systems, please explain this technical limitation to any hams who may complain that your radio ID is incorrect.